-To widen the network, the new World Scout Bureau will work with inter-regional strategic teams and will proactively look for the participation of volunteers with the required competence and a number of Scout-related organizations and institutions that may be accredited as World Scout Collaborative Centres.
+To widen the network the new World Scout Bureau will work with interregional strategic teams and will pro-actively look for the participation of volunteers with the required competence and a number of scout related organizations and institutions that may be accredited as World Scout Collaborative Centres.

 For the creation of a cooperative environment and to ensure the best internal communication in the Movement, we must know how to take advantage of modern technology of information and communication.
+Taking advantage of new technologies with will try to facilitate the systematic circulation of information, the exchange of knowledge and experience, as well as a missing open intensive debate on the fundamentals of the scout method.

-But, within this context, as Scouts, we want to be pioneers, leaders, to open new frontiers, exploring and adopting technologies that are appropriate for our tasks and that are widely accessible, reflect our principles, and values.
-The creation of a WSB policy on the adoption of opensource, open-standard software, is an example of the direction we have taken.
+Also within the technological context, as Scouts, we want to be pioneers, leaders, to open new frontiers, exploring and adopting technologies that are appropriate for our tasks and that are widely accessible, reflect our principles, and values.

+The definition of a WSB policy on the adoption of open-source, open-standard software, is an example of the direction we have taken.